Systemic Lupus (cont.)

 - Find a local Rheumatologist in your town

 What causes systemic lupus erythematosus?
+What are risk factors for lupus?
 Is lupus hereditary?

 Genetic factors increase the tendency of developing autoimmune diseases, and autoimmune diseases such as lupus, rheumatoid arthritis, and autoimmune thyroid disorders are more common among relatives of people with lupus than the general population.
 Moreover, it is possible to have more than one autoimmune disease in the same individual.
 Therefore, "overlap" syndromes of lupus and rheumatoid arthritis, or lupus and scleroderma, etc., can occur.